Auto stocks limit losses for Europe, trade doubts linger

 However, concerns over the U.S.-China trade pact resurfaced after a U.S. administration official told Reuters that it might not be completed in time for the leaders of the two countries to sign in Chile next month.

-Trade-sensitive tech .SX8P and commodity-linked stocks .SXPP were the biggest decliners among the major European sub-sectors.
+Trade-sensitive tech and commodity-linked stocks were the biggest decliners among the major European sub-sectors.